-When thinking about Asia and travelling Asia, have you ever asked yourself where is Singapore?
+When thinking about Asia and traveling Asia, have you ever asked yourself where is Singapore?
 Singapore, sadly, for many people is little more than a hub airport where you must endure ridiculously long airport layovers before you catch your next flight.
-We are here to set the record straight, not only is Singapore a destination in its own right but is certainly worthy of your visiting!
+We are here to set the record straight, not only is Singapore a destination in its own right but is certainly worthy of your visit!

 Table of Content

 See More: Where to Stay in Singapore

 For backpackers, Singapore is often missed off as part of the South East Asia backpacking route for at times the city can be expensive.
 That said, it is certainly good value for money and this clean and bright city is certainly a sight for sore, weary, traveller eyes!